aliounebfall/someweiremicroservice/README.md

 * A **Zookeeper** node, to manage Kafka group ids.
 Pull the docker image **zookeeper**.

 * A **Kafka** node, to publish transfer events for Weive Tokens and the Artifact Token to the subscribers.
 Pull the docker image **confluentinc/cp-kafka**.

+Edit the .env file with your custom URIs to run the microservice.